 If the ballot marking device is not operational, do not make voters wait.
 Voters may request assistance in marking their ballot from any person except their employer, employer's agent, or an officer/agent of their union.
 If a voter requests assistance from another individual, a "Voter Requesting Assistance" form must be completed.
 They may also request assistance from two PEOs (for partisan elections, one Democrat and one Republican).
-See Voter Assistance page in this Guidebook for more information.
+See Voter Assistance page in the Guidebook for more information. § 49.90, 49.91